 Setting limits on how many people can be in one space at a time.

-Keeping bunks two metres apart, set head to toe, and separated by barriers.
+Keeping bunks two metres apart and set head to toe.

 Assigning staggered seating in vehicles.